 for those too lazy to open/close one at each time

-Anime and Manga, for immature weeaboos who can't admit they like kids comics and TV shows
+Anime and Manga, for immature weeaboos who can't admit they like comic books for children (redundant) and merchandise blasted through that piece of silicon sitting in their mother's basement.

 The Pokémon anime and movies get a lot of this reaction along with Hype Backlash.
 We know everyone considers the anime to be bad...but have we ever heard why?